-How to create product relationships
+How to create and import product relationships in Plytix

 How to create relationships

 Relationships can be created either through your Plytix Settings in the PIM area or via import.